-After my non-stop flight from LAX to Guangzhou, many ask, “What is it like to fly Business Class on China Southern?”
-The first thing I say is, “China Southern’s business class is a real game changer for people who can’t sleep in Economy.”
-Then I tell them how I sprawled out in a 24-inch Business Class seat that — with the flip of a switch — reclined into a flat bed.
-Of course, I had to try it out — before the flight attendant came by with beverages — while waiting on the ground for the wide-body jumbo jet to fill with the Economy passengers.
+After my non-stop flight from LAX to Guangzhou, China, many ask, “What is it like to fly Business Class on China Southern?”
+The first thing I say is, “China Southern airlines’ business class is a real game changer for people who can’t sleep in Economy.”
+Then I tell them how I sprawled out in a 24-inch (61 cm) Business Class seat that — with the flip of a switch — reclined into a flat bed.
+Of course, I had to try it out — before the flight attendant came by with beverages.
+We waited on the ground for the wide-body jumbo jet to fill with the lines of Economy passengers.
 Hey, I’d been one of those poor Economy saps just the week before.

 China Southern, a state-owned airline, flies daily direct flights from LAX, SFO and JFK to Guangzhou (CAN) in southern China.
 I was delighted to take my first A380 flight on a long-haul Business Class ride from LAX to CAN.